pkivolowitz/asm_book/section_1/hello_world/README.md

 That, dear reader, is the address of the string of characters to be printed.
 Or, it is a NULL, telling us to stop.

+#### Style warning

+Many would argue that the post increment found within the sending of output to `cout` is bad style.
+We would count ourselves among those who would consider this ill-considered.

+Why?
+Because a print out isn't a likely place to expect to find something that changes the state of the program.
+The increment found here can be considered a *side effect*.
+Side effects are, in general, bad.
+Try to avoid them.
+Yes, they can make your code a few lines shorter but this comes at the expense of maintainability.

+So, do as we say, not as we did.

 ### Line 8